Safety Showers for Production Sites

 A simple "high vis" sign may not be enough in many circumstances to ensure the shower is visible.
 A variety of position lighting options are available for showers to mitigate this problem.

-Safety showers should be inspected and checked they that they are in good working order every 3-6 months.
+Safety showers should be inspected and checked to ensure that they are in good working order every 3-6 months.

 General good practice is that the shower is on the same level as the hazard it is guarding against.
-If an injured work has to climb or descend stair of ladders then it would be difficult to argue that a reasonable provision of safety equipment has been met.
-Furthermore access to wheel chair users should also be considered.
+If an injured worker has to climb or descend stairs or ladders then it would be difficult to argue that a reasonable provision of safety equipment has been met.
+Furthermore, access to wheel chair users should also be considered.

 Installing side panels and a door on a shower can remove this barrier and help workers follow the correct procedure.